-The 2013 Volvo XC70, especially in its higher trim levels, can pass as a luxury car with its plush leather and tasteful accents in wood and metal.
-Buttons and gauges are sleek and mostly easy to identify and use.
-The seating position is good (some drivers would like a higher center armrest on long drives) and outward visibility is excellent.
-Rear-seat room is spacious and 2-stage child booster seats are available.
-Cargo space is plentiful, with over 33 cubic feet with the rear seats up – with the seats folded flat that space opens up to create what looks like a bed.
+The 5-passenger Volvo XC70, especially in its higher trim levels, can pass as a luxury car with its plush leather seating and walnut inlays.
+Buttons and gauges are sleek and mostly easy to identify and use, none more so than the human-shaped climate controls – press the "head" to direct ventilation that way, for example.
+The driving position is good (though some craved a higher center armrest on long drives).
+The driver's seat itself is way above par, and outward visibility is excellent.
+Rear-seat room is spacious and the seats fold in 40/20/40 split.
+With the seats up, cargo space is plentiful at 33 cubic feet – enough for several weeks of groceries.

-Safety features figure high on any Volvo's equipment list, including the XC70's.
-Along with the standard City Safety automatic-braking system, the wagon can be outfitted with Volvo's Road Sign Information system, a blind-spot warning system, adaptive cruise control, a pedestrian-detection system with automatic braking, lane-departure warning, and collision warning with fully automatic braking.
-Also available are xenon headlights, dual two-stage child booster seats, heated front and rear seats, an interior air quality system, navigation, a rear-seat entertainment system with two screens, a rear-view park assist camera, and a 12-speaker, 650-watt premium sound system with rear headphone jacks and audio controls.
+Safety features figure high on any Volvo’s equipment list, including the latest XC70’s.
+Along with the standard City Safety automatic-braking system, the wagon can be outfitted with a blind-spot warning system, adaptive cruise control, a cyclist-and-pedestrian-detection system with automatic braking, and lane-departure warning.
+Another interesting option is Volvo’s Road Sign Information system, which reads important road signs and relays them on screen.
+Also available are dual 2-stage child booster seats, heated front and rear seats, navigation, a rear-seat entertainment system with headrest-mounted screens, a rearview park-assist camera, and a 12-speaker premium sound system with rear headphone jacks and audio controls.

-One of the XC70's best attributes is its generous amount of space.
-With the rear seats folded flat, it boasts a vast 72.1 cubic feet of room plus hidden storage underneath.
-In a pinch, you could sleep in the thing.
+With the rear seats folded flat, Volvo's all-purpose wagon boasts a vast 72.1 cubic feet of room plus hidden storage underneath.
+In some XC70 models, the front passenger seat folds to accommodate long items like lumber or a surfboard.
+In a pinch, you could sleep in this vehicle.

 Under the Hood